I may get paid commission for purchases made after clicking a link in this post.

 Is Mediavine better than AdSense?

 Mediavine is way better than AdSense!
 I was with Google AdSense before I moved over to Mediavine.
 When I was with AdSense, I was earning approximately $1 per 1000 pageviews.
 When I first started with Mediavine I was earning $10 per 1000 pageviews.
 That’s 10 times as much!
-And that was just the start, I now earn much more than that.
+And that was just the start, I now a much higher RPM with Mediavine.

 To give you an illustration, when I left AdSense, I had about 100,000 pageviews a month and was earning about $100 a month.
 My first month with Mediavine I also had 100,000 pageviews, but I earnt $1000 in my first month with Mediavine!